Melia - Neem Tree: Planting and Growing

 In summer, after flowering, the fruits begin to form.
 These are small drupes that gradually ripen, turning from green to yellow or brown.
 These drupes add visual interest to the tree and attract wildlife, particularly birds.

-In autumn, the leaves of the Neem tree start to change colour, displaying shades of yellow and gold before falling.
+In autumn, the leaves of the Neem tree begin to change colour, offering a display of yellow and golden hues before falling.
 The tree thus prepares for winter by entering a period of dormancy.

-In winter, the Neem tree loses most, if not all, of its leaves, revealing its branch structure.
-Although it appears inactive during this time, the tree focuses its energy on root development and prepares for the next spring's growth cycle.
+In winter, the Neem tree loses most, if not all, of its leaves, revealing its branch architecture.
+Although it appears inactive during this period, the tree focuses its energy on root development and prepares for the next spring's growth cycle.

 Over the years, the Neem tree continues to grow in size and maturity, offering a majestic habit and continuous seasonal interest in the landscape.
 Its longevity and beauty throughout the seasons make it a popular choice for parks, public gardens, and large residential spaces.

-The wood of Melia azedarach is prized for its strength and durability.
-It is often used in furniture making, timber framing, and art objects.
-Its fine texture and excellent finishing qualities make the Chinaberry wood suitable for detailed carpentry work.
-In some cultures, the Chinaberry wood is used to craft musical instruments due to its good acoustic resonance.
+The wood of *Melia azedarach* is prized for its strength and durability.
+It is often used in the manufacture of furniture, timber framing, and art objects.
+Its fine texture and excellent finishing qualities make the wood of the Chinaberry tree suitable for detailed carpentry work.
+In some cultures, the wood of the Chinaberry tree is used to make musical instruments due to its good acoustic resonance.
+The seeds of the Chinaberry tree, which are particularly hard and smooth, are used to create beads for rosaries, jewellery, and other artisanal items.
+They are valued for their natural aesthetic and durability.

-Extracts from the Chinaberry's leaf and fruit have insecticidal properties and can be used to prepare natural insect repellents.
+Extracts from the leaves and fruits of the Chinaberry tree have insecticidal properties and can be used to prepare natural insect repellents.

 Comments